Data sharding¶

 What you learned:

-• Multiple arrays sharded in a single call stay aligned — same indices selected from each.
+shard()automatically partitions data into a contiguous slice for the current node.- Multiple arrays sharded in a single call stay aligned — same indices selected from each.

-• Type preservation — lists, tuples, arrays, and tensors all stay their original type after sharding.
+shuffle=True+seedrandomize the split deterministically, avoiding bias from data ordering.- Type preservation — lists, tuples, arrays, and tensors all stay their original type after sharding.

-• drop_last=True guarantees equal-size shards by discarding leftover elements.
+drop_last=Trueguarantees equal-size shards by discarding the remainder.